Kevinpgalligan/KevingalWebsite/pages/blog/collisions.md

 ### Conclusions
 We have seen how to calculate the probability of a hash collision, as well as 3 different ways to approximate it.
 I've implemented all of this as a [web app](linkhere), which you can play around with for your edutainment.
 May your books be evenly distributed in your boxes.

-TODOs summary: proofs, web app, plots, calculate probability of the birthday problem example
+TODOs summary: proofs, plots, fix pointless katex scrollbars

 ### Appendix A: Supporting proof for e-based approximation
 TODO